base-org/web/apps/base-docs/base-camp/docs/writing-to-contracts/usePrepareContractWrite.md

 ### Using `usePrepareContractWrite`

-The `usePrepareContractWrite` is use with `useContractWrite`, which accepts it as an argument.
+The `usePrepareContractWrite` is used with `useContractWrite`, which accepts it as an argument.
 It has most of the same properties as well.
 Modify your `TokenInfo` component to test it:

 ```typescript
 // Bad code for example.
 See below for fix.